junboychina/junboychina.github.io/_posts/2016-07-06-Introduction and Installation of CUDA on Mac.md

 - Do more computation at every clock cycle which means we make a computer more wise.
 - Add more processors which means we ask a lot of small computers work simultaneously **(This is parallel programming)**

-So we know what the parallel programming is.
+Now we know what the parallel programming is.

 CUDA is a parallel computing platform and programming model invented by NVIDIA.
 We use CUDA programming to transfer data from CPU to GPU for parallel computing.